I hear the train a comin' It's rollin' 'round the bend And I ain't seen the sunshine Since I don't know when... Johnny Cash

 |example code:||/u/cs452/public/iotest/ (see README)|

 In order to maintain a culture of academic integrity, members of the University of Waterloo community are expected to promote honesty, trust, fairness, respect and responsibility.
-Check the Office of Academic Integrity's website for more information.
+[Check the Office of Academic Integrity for more information.]

-A student who believes that a decision affecting some aspect of his/her university life has been unfair or unreasonable may have grounds for initiating a grievance.
-Read Policy 70 — Student Petitions and Grievances, Section 4.
+A student who believes that a decision affecting some aspect of their university life has been unfair or unreasonable may have grounds for initiating a grievance.
+Read Policy 70, Student Petitions and Grievances, Section 4.
 When in doubt please be certain to contact the department's administrative assistant who will provide further assistance.

-A student is expected to know what constitutes academic integrity, to avoid committing academic offenses, and to take responsibility for his/her actions.
-A student who is unsure whether an action constitutes an offense, or who needs help in learning how to avoid offenses (e.g., plagiarism, cheating) or about "rules" for group work/collaboration should seek guidance from the course professor, academic advisor, or the Undergraduate Associate Dean.
-For information on categories of offenses and types of penalties, students should refer to Policy 71 — Student Discipline.
+A student is expected to know what constitutes academic integrity to avoid committing an academic offence, and to take responsibility for their actions.
+[Check the Office of Academic Integrity for more information.]
+A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about "rules" for group work/collaboration should seek guidance from the course instructor, academic advisor, or the undergraduate associate dean.
+For information on categories of offences and types of penalties, students should refer to Policy 71, Student Discipline.
 For typical penalties, check Guidelines for the Assessment of Penalties.

 A decision made or a penalty imposed under Policy 70, Student Petitions and Grievances (other than a petition) or Policy 71, Student Discipline may be appealed if there is a ground.
-A student who believes he/she has a ground for an appeal should refer to Policy 72 — Student Appeals.
+A student who believes they have a ground for an appeal should refer to Policy 72, Student Appeals.

-AccessAbility Services (formerly the Office for Persons with Disabilities or OPD), located in Needles Hall, Room 1132, collaborates with all academic departments to arrange appropriate accommodations for students with disabilities without compromising the academic integrity of the curriculum.
-If you require academic accommodations to lessen the impact of your disability, please register with the OPD at the beginning of each academic term.
+AccessAbility Services located in Needles Hall, Room 1401, collaborates with all academic departments to arrange appropriate accommodations for students with disabilities without compromising the academic integrity of the curriculum.
+If you require academic accommodations to lessen the impact of your disability, please register with AccessAbility Services at the beginning of each academic term.